vitay/deeprl/document.md

 ## Comparison between value-based and policy gradient methods

 Having now reviewed both value-based methods (DQN and its variants) and policy gradient methods (A3C, DDPG, PPO), the question is which method to choose?
-While not much happens right now for value-based methods, policy gradient methods are atrracting a lot of attention, as they are able to learn policies in continuous action spaces, what is very important in robotics.  <https://flyyufelix.github.io/2017/10/12/dqn-vs-pg.html> summarizes the advantages and inconvenients of policy gradient methods.
+While not much happens right now for value-based methods, policy gradient methods are attracting a lot of attention, as they are able to learn policies in continuous action spaces, what is very important in robotics.  <https://flyyufelix.github.io/2017/10/12/dqn-vs-pg.html> summarizes the advantages and inconvenients of policy gradient methods.

-Advantages:
+Advantages of PG:

-* Better convergence properties.
+* Better convergence properties, more stable [@Duan2016].
 * Effective in high-dimensional or continuous action spaces.
 * Can learn stochastic policies.

-Disadvantages:
+Disadvantages of PG:

 * Typically converge to a local rather than global optimum.
-* Evaluating a policy is typically inefficient and high variance.
+* Evaluating a policy is often inefficient and having a high variance.

-Policy gradient methods are therefore usually less sample efficient, but can be more stable than value-based methods [@Duan2016].
+* Worse sample efficiency (but it is getting better).

 ## Gradient-free policy search